-<form> element represents a section of document that contains interactive controls that enable a user to submit information to a web server.
+<form> element represents a document section that contains interactive controls to submit information to a web server.

-- Permitted content Flow content, but with no contained
+- Permitted content Flow content, but not containing

 - Tag omission None, both the starting and ending tag are mandatory.

 - Permitted parent elements Any element that accepts flow content

 - DOM interface